indigo-dc/indigopaas-deploy/ansible/README.md

 # Requirements

+The Ansible roles, in this version, have been written for Ubuntu 18.04.

-Resource requirements for the IoTwins indigoPaaS deployment
+Resource requirements for the IoTwins indigoPaaS deployment:

-- 2x 8 CPU, 8GB RAM, 100GB storage
+- 2 virtual machines with each 8 CPU, 8GB RAM, 100GB storage

-- Cloud provider based on Openstack for cloud resources
+- Cloud provider: Any

-- EDGE provider based on Mesos for EDGE resources (see https://baltig.infn.it/IoTwins/mesos-edge)
+- EDGE provider: based on Mesos (see https://baltig.infn.it/IoTwins/mesos-edge)

-# Configure the control machine
+# Configure the control node

 - install ansible <br>Recommended installation path: https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#latest-releases-via-apt-ubuntu